NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/S/Staff of Nature's Vengeance (Major).md

 This stout staff is made from gnarled hawthorn.
-When used as a weapon, a staff of nature's vengeance permanently has the effects of [[Spells/Shillelagh|Shillelagh]]
+When used as a weapon, a staff of nature's vengeance permanently has the effects of [[Shillelagh|Shillelagh]]

 **Activate** Cast a Spell